moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 This topic guide describes how to configure DuckDB to optimise performance

-It is assumed readers have already read the more general [guide to linking big data](./drivers_of_performance.md), and have chosen appropriate blocking rules
+It is assumed readers have already read the more general [guide to linking big data](./drivers_of_performance.md), and have chosen appropriate blocking rules.

 ## Summary:

-- From `splink==3.9.11` onwards, DuckDB generally parallelises jobs well, so you should see 100% usage of all CPU cores for core Splink operations (parameter estimation and prediction)
+- From `splink==3.9.11` onwards, DuckDB generally parallelises jobs well, so you should see 100% usage of all CPU cores for the main Splink operations (parameter estimation and prediction)
 - In some cases `predict()` needs additional configuration to achieve 100% CPU use.
 You're most likely to need this in the following scenarios:
     - Very high core count machines
     - Splink models that contain a small number of `blocking_rules_to_generate_predictions`
     - Splink models that have a relatively small number of input rows (less than around 500k)
 - If you are facing memory issues with DuckDB, you have the option of using an on-disk database.
 - Reducing the amount of parallelism by removing salting can also sometimes reduce memory usage